 Mai n Points - Variables interact with Variables!
 See Page • The inescapable truth is that the UK has not made a profit since 1997 and only 18 times out of the 76 years since records began.
-44& 45 • Working Free has gathered virtually all of the government's relevant published material and turned it into the UK's National Transformation Programme.
+What does Making a Profit mean?
+45& 46 • Working Free has gathered virtually all of the government's relevant published material and turned it into the UK's National Transformation Programme.
 Working Free apologises to anyone who thinks this is an impertinence.
+5

-3 • Does the new Labour Government actually realise that this is what it is?
+• Does the new Labour Government actually realise that this is what it is?
 Well done on defining the Product.
 Not much on the People bit.
 Even less about the Process.
-3& 4 • Working Free contends that 40% of the UK's Total in Employment of 33,856 are NOT Full Time Employed Workers (FTEs).
+5 & 6 • Working Free contends that 40% of the UK's Total in Employment of 33,856 are NOT Full Time Employed Workers (FTEs).
 They are Atypical Workers - either detached or semi-detached from mainstream scrutiny and reach.
-30 • THE UK's Unemployment figure as now published is 4.4% - 1.56mn.
+22 32- 38 • THE UK's Unemployment figure as now published is 4.4% - 1.56mn.
 Working Free thinks that the real figure should be 6.5%.
 If this is right, we ought to be more concerned - and curious.
-13 • The split between Public Sector (including NHS for this purpose) and Private Sector is an intriguing debate.
+15 • The split between Public Sector (including NHS for this purpose) and Private Sector is an intriguing debate.
 Split 24%/ 76%, Public Sector headcount is now 6.1mn.
 There is comment that it could really be as large as 10.6mn - or even more.
 This would change the split with private Sector- 37%/ 63% and would cost an estimated extra £209bn.
 Lots to think about.
 By everyone.
-25 • The year-on-year increase in Public Sector including NHS Headcount is 170k - Whether this is seen as a big figure or a modest increase - or even the right figure - is a judgement waiting to be made.
+25 to 28 • The year-on-year increase in Public Sector including NHS Headcount is 170k - Whether this is seen as a big figure or a modest increase - or even the right figure - is a judgement waiting to be made.
 Those interested should start here - The Working Free Approach - and cherry-pick what you read and/or follow the links.
 Navigation may be easier at www.WorkingFree.co.uk .
-24 to 26 • Civil Servants .
+28 • Civil Servants .
 These are included in Central Government.
-Currently , there are 548k of them - an increase of 19k over the previous year.

-Challenges Galore - See separate Sections for:-Growth (What is it?)
-There are not enough people do the work; So!
+Currently , there are 548k of them - an increase of 19k over the previous year. • Challenges Galore - See separate Sections for:-Growth (What is it?)
+There are not enough people do the work.
+So!
 What do we do now?
 (Some practical advice for genuine players shouted from the touchline!)
+39 55 58

-Trump got his current job by being hugely and noisily ambitious for the USA - and detailing what he was going to do and how he was going to do it - but he had the good sense to get foreigners to pay for it.
+Trump got his current job by being hugely and noisily ambitious for the USA - and detailing what he was going to do and how he was going to do it - but he had the good sense to try to get foreigners to pay for it.
 The Labour Government should do the same.